-Many people seem surprised to learn that there are penguins in New Zealand, and delighted the first time I saw them in the wild.
+I was surprised when I first learned that there are penguins in New Zealand, and delighted the first time I saw them in the wild.
 It turns out these elusive flightless seabirds reside throughout the southern hemisphere.

 Even more impressive, 13 of the species have been spotted at least once in the New Zealand region (including the Ross Dependency), according to the Department of Conservation (DOC).
 That’s pretty remarkable for a small country.

 Although penguins in New Zealand are protected, humans remain one of their greatest threats.
-As a result, many of the locations frequented by New Zealand penguins require a guided tour for access.
-But not all.
+As a result, many, but not all, of the locations frequented by New Zealand penguins require a guided tour for access, but we think it’s worth the effort and cost.

 Spotting penguins in the wild is always a big thrill.
 And while nature is unpredictable, we have highlighted below 18 places to see New Zealand penguins.

 Important: Remember to protect New Zealand wildlife.
 The safest way to view penguins in New Zealand is from a distance.
 If you come upon them on your own, do not disturb them or their habitat.
 See tips for keeping penguins safe and the Tiaki promise (at the bottom of the article).